-“No,” Maka began, “I barely saw the giant… just saw the crate at the edge of the village and a tall frame riding toward the east.”
+“No,” Maka began, “I barely saw the giant… just saw the crate at the edge of the village and a tall frame, wearing red and riding toward the east.”

 Lupin couldn’t believe it.
 The raid on the sanctuary was a horrible event.
 Zucca had saved many lives that day, and would be glad to know that someone else, a giant, some apparition, had saved many more.